Key Validation

 Scaling to proton mass:

-Conclusion: Nucleons are NOT like main-sequence stars.
-They must be much more compact.
+Conclusion: Nucleons are NOT like main-sequence stars in overall size.
+Their iron cores must be much more compact (white dwarf analog).

 White Dwarf Properties